Notorious Serial Killer ‘Angel Of Death’ Donald Harvey Dies After Prison Attack

 Donald Harvey was currently serving four consecutive life sentences for the string of murders that took place at hospitals in Cincinnati, Ohio, and London, Kentucky.
 He also claimed responsibility for 18 other deaths while employed at the Veterans Administration Medical Center, also in Cincinnati.
 The exact number of his victims is unknown, but a study compiled by researchers at the Department of Psychology at Radford University place the number somewhere near 87 total victims.

-His first victim was on May 30, 1970, when he smothered 88-year-old Logan Evans at the Marymount Hospital in London.
+His first victim was on May 30, 1970, when he smothered 88 year old Logan Evans at the Marymount Hospital in London.
 He used a pillow and a sheet of blue plastic to avoid fibers from the pillow being inhaled by the victim.
-By the end of the year, Donald Harvey had amassed another nine victims, all without arousing any suspicion.
+By the end of the year, Donald Harvey had amassed another 9 victims, all without arousing any suspicion.

-He quit Marymount Hospital on March 27, 1971 for undisclosed reasons, but in the 10 months that Donald Harvey worked there, he killed 15 people.
-Some were smothered, on others, he used a faulty oxygen tank to slowly suffocate them.
-His first “mercy” killing was also during this time frame when he murdered 42-year-old Elizabeth Wyatt.
+He quit Marymount Hospital on March 27, 1971 for undisclosed reasons, but in the ten months that Donald Harvey worked there, he killed fifteen people.
+Some were smothered, on others he used a faulty oxygen tank to slowly suffocate them.
+His first “mercy” killing was also during this timeframe, when he murdered 42 year old Elizabeth Wyatt.
 She allegedly told Harvey that she wished she could die, so he turned her oxygen supply very low.

 In September of 1975, Harvey started working at the VA Hospital in Lexington, Kentucky.
-He worked there for 10 years until he was fired for a policy violation when the staff found a gun in his gym bag.
+He worked there for ten years until he was fired for a policy violation when the staff found a gun in his gym bag.
 During his tenure at the VA, he is only on record as killing one patient; however, Harvey believes that he was involved in four other deaths in his care, but could not recall specifics.
 He did kill five other people that were neighbors and acquaintances.
 He primarily used arsenic to poison these victims.

 In February of 1986, Donald started working at Daniel Drake Memorial hospital in Cincinnati.
 During that time, he is thought to have killed 26 people before he was caught.